Library Book Display Ideas

 - February 26th - TELL A FAIRY TALE DAY (besides fairy tales, include some biographies of Hans Christian Anderson or even Walt Disney)

-- FAMOUS LOVERS (Tristan and Isolde, Romeo and Juliet, Spencer Tracy and Katherine Hepburn, etc.)
+- FAMOUS LOVERS (This can be fictional lovers or real people.
+Tristan and Isolde, Romeo and Juliet, Spencer Tracy and Katherine Hepburn, etc.)

 Read All About Merchandising and Book Displays

-Of course, this book can be borrowed through interlibrary loan.
-It's good to get at least one for the library's own collection so it can be used with training new staff.
+Of course, the books listed here can be borrowed through interlibrary loan.
+It's good to get at least one for the library's own collection so it can be used when training new staff.

 Slim Book Display Shelving - Use at the End of Stacks